MichaelJCole/wiki.unrealengine.com/README.md

-# Welcome to the internet archive dump of the wiki.unrealengine.com website.
+# An Archive.org backup of wiki.unrealengine.com

 For the articles, [see below](#Articles).

 ### About this Site

 - Is this site awesome?
 Hell no.
 - Is this site a replacement?
 Nope.
-No formatting, tagging, or images came in the dump.
+Some stuff made it, some didn't.
 - Can you read and build on the wiki's?
 Yes.
+PR's welcome.

 Please note this site was taken offline for security reasons, so handle the "original" folder in the [git repo](https://github.com/MichaelJCole/wiki.unrealengine.com) appropriately.